blokidde/Blokboy-gaming-device/docs/uxd/create_test.md

 - if the case feels solid and portable in the hand

 these elements have the most impact on the final product because they directly influence usability, portability and durability.

+## test setup
+1. hold the device and comment on weight and grip
+2. play a test version of the game and give feedback on controls and visibility